COVID-19 WORKPLACE PROTECTION

 - Provide disposable aprons for both customers and employees and non-touch receptacles for disposal.

-- Create and track a schedule for regularly cleaning ALL areas with a certified coronavirus disinfectant such as GD-90.
+- Create and track a schedule for regularly cleaning ALL areas with a certified coronavirus disinfectant such as NX24.

-- After each service, disinfect all areas visited by the customer with a certified disinfectant such as GD-90.
+- After each service, clears all areas used by a customer.

-- Before and after each service, disinfect all tools and implements using a certified coronavirus disinfectant such as GD-90.
+- Before and after each service, disinfect all tools and implements using a certified coronavirus disinfectant such as NX24.

 - Understand symptoms and risk profiles.